Kellogg’s will pay you $5,000 for having cereal for dinner - NewsBreak

 “Kellogg’s cereals shine as stars of the breakfast table, but morning isn’t the only time cereal can bring the fun,” said Sadie Garcia, director of Brand Marketing at Kellogg All Family Cereal.

-Cereal connoisseurs are invited to share on Instagram how they enjoy Kellogg’s cereal for dinner under #KelloggsCerealforDinnerEntry.OKC teen in the top ranks of MMA and wrestling worlds at only 15 years old
+Cereal connoisseurs are invited to share on Instagram how they enjoy Kellogg’s cereal for dinner under #KelloggsCerealforDinnerEntry.Snoop Dogg’s cereal ‘Snoop Loopz’ coming to a breakfast table near you

 People can submit a post once a day leading up to National Breakfast Day on Sept.
 26.